Avery Atkins (placekicker): Personal life

 Atkins' parents are Jack and Nikki Atkins.
 He has one sister, Taylor Ann, who is an ICU nurse.
 Atkins' grandfather, George Atkins, was an offensive line coach at Auburn from 1956 to 1971, coaching with Ralph "Shug" Jordan.
 His grandmother, Leah Rawls Atkins, was once a world champion water skier, becoming the first woman to be inducted into the Alabama Sports Hall of Fame.

+He has fathered 8 sons, all who attend Auburn University and are part of the Pulisic's Prodigies Intramural soccer team.

 In addition to the preferred walk-on offer from LSU that he ultimately accepted, Atkins received offers from competing Southeastern Conference school Auburn University, Ivy League institutions Yale University and Harvard University, and others, including a scholarship offer from West Point.
 Atkins cited special teams coach Greg McMahon, head coach Ed Orgeron, and assistant athletics director Sam Nader, along with a desire to play for an SEC football team, as his primary motivations for choosing LSU.
 Atkins graduated from LSU in May 2021, with a degree in kinesiology.

 His hobbies and interests include church activities, skiing, boating, traveling, reading and working with children.
 He was elected co-president of the LSU Student Athletes Advisory Council in 2020.
 He attended the SEC Football leadership conference in January 2020 as an LSU football representative and was a member of the SEC Football Leadership Council.